-The first thing to know about Samsung Galaxy Android 6.0.1 Marshmallow problems is that there are Samsung Galaxy Android 6.0.1 Marshmallow problems.
+The first thing to know about Samsung Galaxy Android 6.0.1 Marshmallow problems is that there are, surprise surprise, Samsung Galaxy Android 6.0.1 Marshmallow problems.

 Samsung put several Marshmallow updates went through betas but problems always manage to slip through the cracks.

 problems.
-Other Verizon Galaxy Note 5 users are seeing problems with Bluetooth, the Amazon app, issues with Voicemail, and more.
+Other users are seeing problems with Bluetooth, the Amazon app, Voicemail, and more.

-Users outside of the United States are also seeing a variety of Android 6.0.1 issues, many of which are inline with the problems Verizon customers are encountering after the update.
+Users outside of the United States are also seeing a variety of Android 6.0.1 issues, many of which fall in line with the problems Galaxy Note 5 customers in the U.S. are encountering after the update.